 Record all inspection functions on applicable paperwork in accordance with the customer policies and procedures.

-Be capable of preparing and verifying the technical adequacy of procedures and work instructions.
+Prepare and verify the technical adequacy of procedures and work instructions.

 Develop, qualify, and implement the NDT program for all program sites.